BSG Blog Berezha Security Group

 Where iOS and Android apps typically fail

-After hundreds of application security assessments, certain vulnerability patterns appear consistently across both platforms.
+Across our application security assessments, certain vulnerability patterns appear consistently across both platforms.
 Here are the findings we see most often.

 Data storage vulnerabilities